x8080x2/L1n7k/replit.md

 ### Frontend Components
 - **Main Interface** (`/`): Microsoft-styled login supporting both authentication methods
+  - **Envelope Loading Animation**: Beautiful Outlook envelope animation that plays for 3 seconds when the page first loads, then smoothly transitions to the email input form
 - **Admin Panel** (`/ad.html`): System management and session monitoring
 - **Responsive Design**: Works on desktop and mobile